Diamond Reports

 Download the Diamond Facts Report – Signup

-Diamonds of CANADA
+Diamond Reports: Diamonds of Canada

 The Canadian diamond industry is a spectacular story of discovery, growth, and benefits.
 The diamond industry works closely with governments, local communities, and Indigenous Peoples to optimize its socio-economic contribution and environmental stewardship, to observe a stringent health and safety culture, and to ensure that operations leave enduring benefits long after mines have closed.